trevordevore/sql-yoga/README.md

 SQL Yoga database library for LiveCode

 This repository hosts the source code for the SQL Yoga library for LiveCode.
-The source is managed using lcVCS <https://github.com/montegoulding/lcVCS>.
-Information on lcVCS can be found in the LiveCode forums: <http://forums.runrev.com/viewforum.php?f=77>.

 ##Contributing to the project